tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - Ans.
 The debug version takes lesser time to compile, hence suitable to debug whereas the release version is preferredd when we are the end of debugging and need a optimised compilation.
 ##
 - What arguments would you use in a debug build?

+Ans.
+We can use argumments like -g to enable debugging and -O0 to set the level of optimisation to zero
+##
 - What about for release?

+Ans.
+Similarly, we need -O2 -O3 to enable high levels of optimization
+##
 - What other kinds of build types are useful?

+Ans.
+The other build types include RelWithDebInfo(Release with Debug info) and Coverage Build(to measure the test coverage), MinSizeRel (the smallest bianry size build)
 ## Learn Basics of Make

 - Create a Makefile that will speed up the process.
 - [Quickstart tutorial to make](https://makefiletutorial.com/) - Learn make
   fundamentals with practical examples and common patterns.
+##
 - How else can you learn about make?
+- Ans.can learn here at https://academy.make.com/
+##
 - How can you tell if the resource you are using is correct?

+##
 - Create a makefile such that when you run `make` with no arguments, it will:
   - Create `build/` directory if it does not exist
   - Create executables **client** and **server** in `build/`, if needed